contexthub/awareness-android/README.md

 6. Testing your context makes it possible to debug changes to your rule before saving them for production.

 ## Special Context Rule - Tick
 The "tick" context is a special contextual rule that automatically gets fired once every minute.
-This allows your applic ation to run code in the absence of an event.
+This allows your application to run code in the absence of an event.
 Using the JavaScript Date() object, you can use the tick context to have something happen roughly at a specific time.

 ## Sample Code
 In this sample, each event is triggered with a call to `SensorPipeline.triggerEvent(SensorPipelineEvent event)` with custom data passed to ContextHub.
 When paired with a matching context rule with the same event type, the context rule is evaluated by running your JavaScript code.
 Events fired in this manner have a data field filled with your JSON-serializable data structure, along with the usual context package detailing information about the device which generated the event.
 A context rule is then evaluated with either a `true` indicating everything worked OK or an error message if the rule was written incorrectly.